Taxes

 Taxpayers with gains or losses must detail their gains and losses across a few different forms.
 The most granular of these forms is the IRS Form 8949

 Form 8949 captures the details of every sale triggering a gain or loss.
-The details supporting the final calculation, include, but are not limited to, asset identity, date acquired, date sold, proceeds, cost basis, short versus long term, and gain or loss.
+The details supporting the final calculation include, but are not limited to, asset identity, date acquired, date sold, proceeds, cost basis, short versus long term, and gain or loss.

-Form 8949 must consolidate all transactions that feed into the Schedule D: capital gains/losses, across securities and crypto transactions the go onto Form 8949.
+Form 8949 must consolidate all transactions that feed into the Schedule D: capital gains/losses, across securities and crypto transactions that go onto Form 8949.
 Users can prepare as many Form 8949s as they want; they all roll up to a Schedule D.

 Customers who file their own taxes likely need to fill out a Form 8949 with all their gain/loss activity.
 The IRS publishes an editable PDF.

-Customers who file with a filing software such as TurboTax or H&R Block often do not need to fill out provide this form themselves, since the software takes care of this form.
+Customers who file with a filing software such as TurboTax or H&R Block often do not need to fill out this form themselves, since the software takes care of this form.

 Related article(s):